STAGE 2 WATER RESTRICTIONS IN EFFECT

 Stage 3

-• Even numbered addresses: watering is only permitted on Saturdays
+• Even numbered addresses may only water on Tuesdays.

-• Odd numbered addresses: watering is only permitted on Sundays
+• Odd numbered addresses may only water on Wednesdays.

 Stage 4